Claim Management Companies

 - If you make a complaint against our company, our dedicated in-house complaints management team will first deal with it.
 They will consider whether they believe the complaint is correct, and if so whether the customer should be offered redress.

 In some areas, such as affordability, very few complaints are upheld by us.
-This is because our unique affordability assessment is based on up-to-date information received from reputable third parties, including banks, credit reference agencies and statistical data, as well as the information on your monthly income and expenditure that you have to complete as part of our application process.
+This is because our unique affordability assessment is based on up-to-date information received from reputable third parties.
+These third parties include banks, credit reference agencies and statistical data.
+Our assessment is also based on your monthly income and expenditure that you have to complete as part of our application process.

 - In the event that the customer does not agree with our decision, they can make a quick and free appeal to the Financial Ombudsman using this link .
 If you contact a Claim Management Company at this point, they will be following the exact same steps and just be charging you for it.
 If you insist on using a CMC, first check their legitimacy here.

-- At the Financial Ombudsman, an adjudicator will invite both parties to set out their case, and will then offer a provisional judgment.
+- At the Financial Ombudsman, an adjudicator will invite both parties to set out their case.
+They will then offer a provisional judgment.

 - If either of the parties do not accept the judgment, it proceeds to an Ombudsman.
 Again, both parties will be asked to make any further comments before the Ombudsman considers it further.
 At this point, the Ombudsman will make a final decision, which is binding on both parties.

-The entire process will usually take between 6 to 12 weeks, depending on the workload of the Ombudsman dealing with the case, and the amount of information provided by the parties.
+The entire process will usually take between 6 and 12 weeks.
+It depends on the workload of the Ombudsman dealing with the case, and the amount of information from the parties.

 What is important to know is that, even if a complaint is upheld by the Ombudsman, they will only ever ask that the lender removes the loan interest.
 The loan capital balance will still need to be repaid, in all circumstances.